2. Coagulation Inhibitor Potential [CIP] Assay

 The Test involves the generation of a Fibrin Time Curve in which the generation of Fibrin and its subsequent lysis is measured by changes in absorbance at 405nm.

 1a.
-Normal or Test plasma is diluted with a Buffer containing CaCl2, Thrombin [IIa] and t-PA [tissue Plasminogen Activator.
+Normal or Test platelet poor plasma is diluted with a Buffer containing CaCl2, Thrombin [IIa] and t-PA [tissue Plasminogen Activator.
 The absorbance at 405nm is measured every minute from Time = 0 to Time = 30 minutes.
 The Fibrinogen in the sample is converted to Fibrin and the added t-PA converts the Plasminogen in the sample to Plasmin and which digests the Fibrin into soluble fibrin fragments.

 1b.
 A 'Blank' is created by diluting Normal or Test plasma with a Buffer that contains no CaCl2, Thrombin [IIa] or t-PA.